-To keep the customers you have—and attract new ones—you need to deliver a superior product and an exceptional new client experience.
+To keep the customers you have and attract new ones, you need to deliver an exceptional new client experience.
 You already have a great product.
-Here are 3 things customer success managers can change to create positive onboarding experiences and nurture long-term customer relationships.
+Here are 3 things customer success managers can change to improve client onboarding experiences and nurture long-term customer relationships.

 1. Get Everyone on the Same Page and Keep Them There

-The only thing worse than not understanding what’s going on with an implementation is feeling like you’re the only one being left out of what’s happening.
+There’s nothing worse than not understanding an implementation.
+Raise your hand if you’ve felt left out of what’s happening.
 We’ve all been through it.
-Visibility and transparency are key to getting everyone on the same page and making sure they are comfortable with what’s going on.
+Visibility and transparency are key to getting everyone on the same page and making sure they are informed with what’s going on.

-Your first step is inviting all the key points of contact to the project.
-Projects with more people—and the right people—involved have a better chance of completing on time and with fewer glitches.
+Your first step is looping in and inviting all the key points of contact to the project.
+Projects with more people (and the right people) involved have a better chance of completing on time and with ease.
 Besides your customer success team, consider adding your sales team to the project.
 They have a vested interest in making sure what they sold is delivered successfully.
 They can also provide valuable insight into your new customer and what they are looking for.
-Including a technical expert will help you respond faster to issues that might come up during software or service implementation.
+Including a technical expert will help you respond faster to issues that might come up during the implementation.

-On the customer side, you can include not just the onboarding team and end users, but the people responsible for purchasing it and even any third-party vendors.
+On the customer side, you should include the onboarding team and end users.
+But also include the people responsible for purchasing the product and even any third-party vendors.
 You want to make sure that everyone has an understanding of the new product or service.

 Now that you have all the right people at the table, the next step is transparent communication so no one gets left out.
-With GuideCX, everyone on your project can check the status and get updates whenever and however they want—through the portal, via email, or through a mobile app.
+Everyone on your project should be able to see the status and get updates whenever and however they want.
+This can be through a portal, via email, or through a mobile app.
 If customers have the option to access the project in the way they prefer, engagement and retention will increase.

-That kind of transparent communication means no one is accidentally left off a meeting invite, deleted from an email chain, or kept out of an important conversation.
-When the right people know what’s going on, work gets done faster and better, confusion and miscommunications are eliminated, and overall customer satisfaction with your process and your product increases.
+This kind of transparency means no one is accidentally left off a meeting invite, deleted from an email chain, or kept out of an important conversation.
+When the right people know what’s going on, work gets done faster and better.
+Confusion and miscommunications will be eliminated and overall customer satisfaction with your product and process will increase.

 2. Explain Dependencies and Identify Risks

 Your clients might not understand exactly how tasks impact each other.
-Take the time to outline your project timeline and milestones and identify what tasks can’t be started until the previous tasks are completed.
+You should take the time to outline your project timeline and milestones.
+Then, you can identify what tasks can’t be started until the previous tasks are completed.
 When one task relies on another, we call these “dependencies”.
 If these are identified (color coding, underlining, bolding, etc.), you can also organize your emails/reminders that rely on the dependencies.

-You can also create dependencies for project milestones.
+We also recommend creating dependencies for different tiers of the project.
 This is especially useful for larger projects with multiple steps in different buckets.
-Once you complete a milestone, GuideCX will move you to the next phase of your onboarding process.
+Once you complete a milestone, you can easily see the next phase of your onboarding process.
 This keeps everything clean and organized.

-You should also work together with your customer to identify risks, like key team members going on vacation.
+This next step is important: Work together with your customer to identify risks.
+For example, key team members going on vacation.
 When you identify these, you can set realistic expectations about how that might change the delivery timeline.
 Always give yourself extra room.
-If something does change the anticipated completion date of a certain task, GuideCX will automatically update the dependent timelines and delivery dates for you.
+If something does change the anticipated completion date of a task, don’t forget to update the dependent timelines and delivery dates.

 3. Automate Repeatable Tasks

-Manual processes like drafting emails, updating spreadsheets, and making endless follow-up phone calls create unnecessary work and slow you down.
+Manual processes create unnecessary work and slow you down.
+These can include drafting emails, updating spreadsheets, and making endless follow-up phone calls.
 A long implementation process means customers wait longer before they can use your product or service.
-And if they wait too long, they might just leave and never come back.
+If they wait too long, they might just leave and never come back.

-Manual onboarding processes also make it harder for you to take on more customers and tackle more complex implementations with more steps.
-Let’s say you have a team of five people who can each onboard 10 clients a month.
-That’s all fine and good until your sales team has a banner month and suddenly you have 100 clients to onboard instead of 50.
+Manual onboarding processes also make it difficult for you to take on more customers and tackle more complex implementations.
+Let’s say you have a team of 5 people who can each onboard 10 clients a month.
+That’s fine until your sales team has a banner month––suddenly you have 100 clients to onboard instead of 50.

 If you and your team are doing great with manual processes and want to stick with it, we are in full support.
 If it ever feels like things could slip through the cracks, it might be time for a client onboarding solution.
 Here’s G2’s list of top client onboarding softwares.
 With some of them, you can also turn your implementation plan into a template, making it the ultimate repeatable process.
-This saves a lot of time while still giving you the flexibility you need to customize the plan for each client.
+This saves a lot of time while still giving you the flexibility to customize the plan for each client.

 A software can automate these processes, so you can shorten and improve your client onboarding.
 If you can cut 10 days off your onboarding timeline, each customer success team member can onboard more clients each month.
 And they’re getting your customers to value faster too.
-Sounds like a win-win to us.
+It’s a win-win.